eldersavidlin/bsparser/README.md

 There are two ways to setup the script.
 The easiest way is the first method.

 1. Download the latest ZIP file located in releases and extract the zip file to wherever you wish to store it on your computer.
 After you extract the zip file navigate into the bsparser folder and double click on "bsparser" exe to start the program.
+The exe file relies on all the files inside of that folder but you can move the folder to wherever you wish and still run the exe from within it.

 2. This method involves installing python on your machine to run the "bsparser.py" python script directly.
     - First download the "bsparser.py" file from this github repository